cncf/glossary/content/en/edge-computing.md

 ## How it helps

-IT architects have made their way back from the central data center to the logical Edge of the infrastructure, shifting storage and processing resources from the data center to the location where the data is created. shifting storage and processing resources from the data center to the location where the data is created.
+IT architects have made their way back from the central data center to the logical Edge of the infrastructure, This is achieved by shifting some storage and processing resources from the data center to where the data is generated: the edge device. shifting storage and processing resources from the data center to the location where the data is created.
 The concept of edge computing is simple; instead of delivering data to the data center, the data center migrates closer to the data.